-This figure illustrates a typical process at NOVA, from the invention disclosure form to the filing an international patent application.
-Note that this process may be different in certain situations, as the best protection approach is defined on a case-by-case basis, considering the maximization of the socio-economic impact of each invention.
+This figure illustrates a typical process at NOVA, from the invention disclosure form to the filing of a PCT international patent application.
+There are several decisions to make along the way, from defining which route to start with to the territorial scope of protection sought.
+Note that the process illustrated below may be different in certain situations, as the best protection approach is defined on a case-by-case basis, considering the maximization of the socio-economic impact of each invention, among a combination of other aspects such as: the technology maturity of the invention; the commercialization opportunities envisioned; the importance of having a strong examination report as soon as possible (the European route might be considered in this case); or the costs involved and financial availability of the Research Group/Unit.